16 best games like Animal Crossing to play in 2023: Nintendo Switch, PC, PlayStation & Xbox

 • Mining, cooking and fishing mechanics

 Those that love decorating and designing their Animal Crossing islands will adore Sun Haven.
-In Sun Haven, you can decorate to your heart's content with over 100 unique pieces of furniture.
+You can decorate to your heart's content with over 100 unique pieces of furniture.

 If you have an itch for the animal part of Animal Crossing, Sun Haven can certainly scratch that for you.
 Sun Haven features tons of different races, including, Humans, Demons, Elves, Angels, Elementals, Naga, and Amari, an animal race that consists of cats, dogs, fish, birds, and reptiles.
 Each race can be befriended and romanced.

-A trip to Sun Haven will no doubt remind you of Animal Crossing.
+A trip to Sun Haven will no doubt remind you of Animal Crossing, and if you really enjoy farming here's a list of the best farming games on the market.

 A player decorates their island at night in Cozy Grove